 Recyclable items on campus include:

-- All glass bottles, clear or colored
+- Clean glass food & beverage containers clear or colored

-- All metal cans and aluminum foil
+- Clean metal cans and aluminum food and beverage containers

 What does not go in the recycling bin?

 - Flexible packaging and multi-laminated materials

 - Food & liquids, used tissues, wet paper towels, and broken household items – these go in the trash!

 - Batteries and non-university cell phones: These go in the battery buckets, typically found on the first floor of your building.
 The buckets are sent to a special recycling company when full.

 - Toner Cartridges: Plastic mailers can be found at recycling centers in your building.
 Place your toner in a mailer (or a regular envelope if it doesn’t fit) and put it in campus mail addressed to Recycling 100 Mason Services Center.
 The toner cartridges are sent back to the manufacturer to be refilled.

 - CFL Lightbulbs: Designated collection containers should be located in all dorms for special pickup.
 Offices should give their burned out bulbs to Maintenance or call 631-8888.

 - University Cell Phones, tablets, and Computers: Fax in an ND Surplus form to request a pickup.